 Standard Salesforce org-level security is adhered to.
 It’s recommended that you use the HTTPS protocol to connect to the Streaming API.
 See Security Considerations

 The optimal solution involves creating a custom user interface in Salesforce.
 It’s imperative that you account for an appropriate user interface container that can be used for rendering the custom user interface.
-Supported browsers are listed in the Streaming API Developer Guide
+For more details, see Pub/Sub API Developer Guide.

 A telecommunications company uses Salesforce to manage customer cases.
 The customer service managers want to be notified when a case is successfully closed by one of their customer service reps.